redlibrarian/redlibrarian.github.io/_posts/2017-03-10-critlib-and-code4lib.markdown

 >tools, events even between our working areas within a library?

 There isn't enough space here to engage with Christina's ideas at the level that they merit.
-[You should watch the video of the keynote yourself](https://youtu.be/xRuPShYelm4?t=42m37s).
+[Have I said you should watch the video of the keynote yourself](https://youtu.be/xRuPShYelm4?t=42m37s).
+There is so much more in Christina's talk than I can even remotely do justice to here.
 Needless to say, Christina's ideas are informed not only by Riot Grrrl and Queercore culture, but also by her experience within the profession and her deep, deep technical understanding of metadata, systems, and software